nnjeim / world

 README

-The World is a Laravel package which provides a list of the countries, states, cities, timezones, currencies and languages.
+The World is a Laravel package that provides a comprehensive list of countries, states, cities, timezones, currencies, and languages.
+You can access the data using the World Facade or through defined API routes.

 Installation